-The Principal / Head of School should require any adult involved in any such incident to report the matter to him/her as soon as possible.
-The employee is required to document the incident in full giving a description and full account of the incident.
+The Campus Principal should require any adult involved in any such incident to report the matter to him/her as soon as possible.
+The staff member is required to document the incident in full giving a description and full account of the incident.
 Witnesses to the incident should be identified where possible.

-Where intervention has been required a senior employee should be asked to debrief the student and allow them to describe the incident from their point of view.
+Where intervention has been required a senior member of staff should be asked to debrief the student and allow them to describe the incident from their point of view.
 Written notes of this conversation should be kept, and the student checked for any injuries.